TomKealy/TomKealy.github.io/_posts/2021-08-13-Structural Time Series in PyMC3.md

 date:   2021-08-13
 categories: time-series
 ---
-{% newthought 'tl; dr Bayesian Structural Time Series' %} let us model time series component by component.
-Here's how to do it in PyMC<!--more-->
+Bayesian Structural Time Series let us model time series component by component.
+Here's how to do it in PyMC.

 ```python
 %matplotlib inline